Skip to content

 ├─ Collect responses as they complete

-├─[parallel_only]─── Select highest CPM per slot (clear prices only)
+├─[parallel_only]─── Select highest decoded CPM per slot

 Convert OrchestrationResult → OpenRTB 2.x Response